-- 1. HEOP staff's role in probation/dismissal decisions for HEOP students. - 2.
-Dismissal policies with HEOP student appeal provisions. - 3.
-Exit counseling provided to HEOP students. - J. Extra credit section: up to 5 points
+1. HEOP staff's role in probation/dismissal decisions for HEOP students.

+2. Dismissal policies with HEOP student appeal provisions.

+3. Exit counseling provided to HEOP students.

+J. Extra credit section: up to 5 points

-Describe how the program will provide financial aid packages that keeps the annual loans less than the maximum allowed.
+Describe how the program will provide financial aid packages that keep the annual loans less than the maximum allowed.

 II.
-Form FS-10 Budget and Narrative (20% of score)
+Form FS-10 Budget and Budget Narrative (20 points)

-Provide an itemized budget on the FS-10 budget form, a HEOP composite budget and a narrative of a maximum of five pages describing how the requested funds will be used for the first year of the project.
+Provide an itemized budget on the FS-10 budget form, a HEOP composite budget and a budget narrative of a maximum of three pages describing how the requested funds will be used for the first year of the project.